jeremiasivan/SimNOW/codes/README.md

     - `prefix.topsum`: table of unique topologies sorted from the most common one
 - `trees/`: folder with window trees generated using `IQ-TREE 2`

-Additionally, the `windows` folder will contain the following files:
-- `prefix.aic.tiff`: correlation plot between AIC and window size
-- `prefix.bic.tiff`: correlation plot between BIC and window size
-- `prefix.aicc.tiff`: correlation plot between AICc and window size
-- `prefix.sum`: summary table of window sizes and their respective information criteria scores
+Additionally, the `windows` folder will contain `prefix.sum` which contains summary table of window sizes and their respective information criteria scores

 ### <a id="hmm">HMM</a>
 *(to be implemented later)*